-Microsoft Power Pivot for SharePoint Enables users to share and collaborate on user-generated data models and analysis in Excel Online while automatically refreshing those analyses.
-You must have Office Online to use Excel Online with Power Pivot for SharePoint and SharePoint Server 2016.
+Microsoft Power Pivot for SharePoint Enables users to share and collaborate on user-generated data models and analysis in Excel on the web while automatically refreshing those analyses.
+You must have Office on the web to use Excel on the web with Power Pivot for SharePoint and SharePoint Server 2016.
 You can use SQL Server 2014 (SP1) or SQL Server 2016 RTM Enterprise Edition and SQL Server Analysis Services for business intelligence with SharePoint Server 2016.
 However, you can only use Power Pivot for SharePoint with SQL Server 2016 RTM, not with SQL Server 2014 (SP1).

 Power Pivot for SharePoint 2013 Enables users to share and collaborate on user-generated data models and analysis in Excel and in the browser while automatically refreshing those analyses.
 It is part of SQL Server 2008 R2 Analysis Services (SSAS) Datacenter and Enterprise Edition, SQL Server 2012 SP1 Analysis Services (SSAS) Enterprise Edition, and SQL Server 2014 Analysis Services (SSAS) Enterprise and Business Intelligence Edition.

 Design storage architecture based on capacity and I/O requirements

 The storage architecture and disk types that you select for your environment can affect system performance.